joshbegley/nyt-latest/README.md

 https://nytimes.com/reuters/2020/05/30/us/30reuters-minneapolis-police-protests-factbox.html?searchResultPosition=7

 **Coronavirus Live Updates: As U.S. Cities Ease Restrictions, Other Nations Backslide**\
-`Cases are soaring in India, but its already-eased lockdown may end entirely on Sunday.
-President Trump said the United States would end its relationship with the World Health Organization.`\
+`Cases are soaring in India, but its already-eased lockdown may end on Sunday.
+President Trump said the United States would end its relationship with the W.H.O.`\
 https://nytimes.com/2020/05/30/world/coronavirus-news-update.html?searchResultPosition=8

 **What Time Is the SpaceX Astronaut Launch?
 How to Watch**\